tomlutzenberger/yii2-responsive-image/README.md

 The console command is intended to generate or flush thumbnails for all or just a single preset.
 If there are no thumbnails, they will be generated on demand (not recommended).

 To use it, you need to add the same config to `console.php` as you did in `web.php`.
-Therefore it is recommended, that you place your presets into `params.php` to keep things clean and consistent.
+However, it is recommended that you place your presets into `params.php` to keep things clean and consistent.

 Additionally, to be able to call the command, define the controller in the controller map: